jota-one/jota.one/content/_index.md

 {{% column %}}
 #### Why we do this

-We are passionate in what we do and have great fun building web applications.
+We have passion for building web applications and have great fun learning and improving our coding skills.

 We also feel indebted to the open-source community for all the great softwares we use freely in our daily work and want to give back.

-We also want to experience running a business of our own, be it aside of our main job, as a collaboration with our current employers or fully indenpendantly.
+We want to experience running our own business, be it aside of our main job, as a collaboration with our current employers or fully independently.

 <p class="secondary">
 We started Jota because we deeply enjoy conceiving, designing and implementing